BeKind-Rewind/news-buddy/README.md

 Users can see and *retrieve* their previous article searches for future reference.

+# Technology
+The Web APIs used were NewYorkTimes and RandomDogPic.

 We used HTML, Tailwindcss, JavaScript to dynamically add elements and interact with the APIs.

+More on how to utilize TailwindsCSS: https://tailwindcss.com/docs/installation

 # Future features